 San Pedro likes a well drained potting mix (just a normal plant mix, it doesn’t have to be a cacti blend) and a full sun position.
 Coming from mountainous regions, it thrives in Southern Australia and also through subtropical Australia.
 Apply fertiliser in spring and throughout the year, less to zero in winter/cold periods.
 Trichocereus species can be watered most of the year in all climates.
 Cold and drought hardy, frost tolerant.

-1 cactus cutting (90-150mm long) you will receive a T. pachanoi cutting of 1 of our different clones, eg. Matucana, PC, etc depending on availability.
+1 cactus cutting or seedling (700-120mm long tip) you will receive a T. pachanoi cutting or seedling of 1 of the different clones, eg. Fields, Matucana, Pomachanka, LMP, etc depending on availability.